lucy980509/wafer-cpp-inference/README.md

 # Wafer Defect Classification C++ Inference Engine

-A C++ inference pipeline for wafer defect classification using OpenCV and ONNX Runtime.
+A native C++ inference pipeline for semiconductor wafer defect classification using OpenCV and ONNX Runtime.

-This project deploys a PyTorch-trained CNN model into a native C++ application.
-The trained model is exported to ONNX format and executed using ONNX Runtime.
+This project deploys a CNN trained with PyTorch on the WM-811K wafer map dataset.
+The trained model is exported to ONNX format and executed in a native C++ inference environment.

 The project demonstrates an end-to-end machine learning deployment workflow: